Rookie Companion? Start Here...

 The Boards

-TAG Active Reviewer Scoreboard contains names of all persons who have been Active Reviewers during the existence of TAG - thus, Scoreboard has no fixed length.
+The Active Reviewer Scoreboard contains names of all persons who have been Active Reviewers during the past three calendar years at TAG - thus, Scoreboard has no fixed length.
 The position of the reviewer on the board depends on the number of games reviewed (Missed Classics are valued half of Main Games).

 In addition to the number of the games reviewed, Scoreboard shows years of Active Reviewer service and possible Guest Reviews.
 Active Reviewer service begins at once when a reviewer has reviewed or at least has committed to reviewing at least two games (Main Games or Missed Classics) during a gaming year (exception is made for year 1990, when the blog changed hands from Trickster to TAG community - Active Reviewers of 1991, who played their first game in 1990, are considered to have started their Active Reviewer service in 1990).
-Active Reviewer service stops either a) when the reviewer asks for it or b) when the reviewer hasn't reviewed any game during three consecutive gaming years.
+Active Reviewer service stops either a) when the reviewer asks for it or b) when the reviewer hasn't reviewed any game in the last 36 months.

 A reviewer who has stopped Active Reviewer service can begin Active Reviewer service again later.
 A reviewer is considered to have done Guest Review, when they are not Active Reviewers and they have reviewed only this one game during a gaming year.